 You get a TON of value for the price

-Small businesses can become very complex as they scale which requires more advanced project management tools.
+Small businesses can become very complex as they scale,, requiring more advanced project management tools.
 Bloom solves most of those needs (if not all), so you just have to pay for one tool.
 The payment is also very low compared to the value you can get from it if you leverage it to improve and grow your business.

 The tool is made for small businesses

-While this tool focuses on solving the basic needs of solopreneurs first, it also implements more advanced features like workflows, automations, and asset delivery.
+While this tool focuses on solving the basic needs of solopreneurs first, it’s key features also include workflows, automations, and asset delivery.
 It offers you powerful tools to take your small business to the next level.

 No email marketing